Part 2

 Besides, the ruling alpha was his offspring and looked upon him with adoration and would intervene if he was challenged at the wrong time, by the wrong male.

-Unfortunately—or perhaps fortunately—the young alpha did not remember the home cave, being just a fledgling when they fled the land of their forebears.
+Unfortunately—or perhaps fortunately—the ruling alpha did not remember the home cave, being just a fledgling when they fled the land of their forebears.

-Within the large, inner chamber, a magnificent pyramid of curved buffalo horns.
+Within the large, inner chamber he built a magnificent pyramid of buffalo horns.

 Elephant tusks rested vertically against the walls.